-Chile's Lake District is famous for its spectacular scenery of deep blue mountain lakes, snow-capped volcanoes, and pristine beauty of the alerce (larch) forests.
-It's also known as a popular spot for well-known resorts, year-round sports, and traditional folklore, handicrafts, and legends.
+Chile's Lake District is famous for its spectacular scenery—deep blue mountain lakes, snow-capped volcanoes, and forests.
+It's also known as a spot for popular resorts, year-round recreation, and traditional folklore, handicrafts, and legends.

 The Terrain and Scenery of Chile's Lake District

 Chile's Lake District is aptly named.
 There are twelve major lakes in the district, with dozens more dotting the landscape.
-Between the lakes, there are rivers, waterfalls, forests, thermal hot springs, and the Andes, including six volcanos with Villarica being the highest at 9395 ft (2,847 m.)
+Between the lakes, there are rivers, waterfalls, forests, thermal hot springs, and the Andes, including six volcanos with Villarica being the highest at 9,341 feet (2,847 meters) and one of the most active volcanoes in Latin America.

-The Lake District is a major highlight of many tours to and in Chile.
-The scenery has been likened to Switzerland, and with the early emigrations from Germany and the subsequent German feel to farms, towns, and traditions, it is cosmopolitan, yet entirely Chilean.
+The Lake District is a major highlight of many tours to and within Chile.
+The scenery has been likened to Switzerland, and with the early emigrations from Germany and the resultant German feel to farms, towns, and traditions, it is cosmopolitan, yet entirely Chilean.

 Here are some specifics regarding the area:

-- Temuco is the capital of La Araucanía and the gateway to the Parque Nacional Conguilio, home of the monkey puzzle tree, or araucaria (which takes centuries to mature), and to the resorts of Villarica and Pucon.
+- Temuco is the capital of La Araucanía and the gateway to the Parque Nacional Conguilio, home of the monkey puzzle tree, or Araucaria (an evergreen which takes centuries to mature), and to the resorts of Villarica and Pucon.
+The park is known for the snow-covered Sierra Nevada peak and the active Llaima Volcano.

 - Nearest to Puerto Montt is the Chiloé Archipelago, consisting of hundreds of islands, the largest one being Isla Grande.
 Chiloé for many years was all but isolated from the rest of Chile, thus retaining its rich ethnic and folkloric traditions and mythology.
 The ever-present fog lends to the mystique of the area.
 The northern and southern regions are very rich in flora and fauna, particularly so in birds and marine animals.